Dense associative memory for Gaussian distributions: Abstract

 \section{Abstract}

-Dense associative memories (DAMs) store and retrieve patterns via energy-functional fixed points, but existing models are limited to vector representations.
-We extend DAMs to probability distributions equipped with the 2-Wasserstein distance, focusing mainly on the Bures–Wasserstein class of Gaussian densities.
+Dense associative memories (DAMs) store and retrieve patterns via energy-function based fixed points, but existing models are limited to vector representations.
+We extend DAMs to Gaussian densities equipped with the 2-Wasserstein distance.
 Our framework defines a log-sum-exp energy over stored distributions and a retrieval dynamics aggregating optimal transport maps in a Gibbs-weighted manner.
 Stationary points correspond to self-consistent Wasserstein barycenters, generalizing classical DAM fixed points.
-We prove exponential storage capacity, provide quantitative retrieval guarantees under Wasserstein perturbations, and validate the model on synthetic and real-world distributional tasks.
-This work elevates associative memory from vectors to full distributions, bridging classical DAMs with modern generative modeling and enabling distributional storage and retrieval in memory-augmented learning.
+We prove exponential storage capacity and provide quantitative retrieval guarantees under Wasserstein perturbations.
+We validate the method on synthetic and real-world image (CelebA and CIFAR-10 datasets) and text (text8 and NLI corpus) datasets.
+By generalizing from vectors to distributions, our work bridges classical DAMs with modern generative modeling and paves way for distributional storage and retrieval in memory-augmented learning.